emvaugh2/100-Days-DevOps-Part3/README.md

 ## Day 23: Fork a Git Repository

+Okay we're back!
+Before we get into the lab, lets figure out what forking is.
+When you fork a repo, you're creating your own independent copy of the repo.
+This is different from clone because with clone, you're creating a local working copy of the repo.
+The fork copy is an entirely new repo that you own.
+For example, say you're looking at a Microsoft repo.
+They're obviously not going to let the general public push changes to this repo.
+If you do git clone, the cloned repo you get is not yours.
+It's Microsofts.
+So if you push to it, you'll be denied because you don't have the permissions for it.
+If you fork the repo, you create your own version of the repo that will most likely go to your own GitHub account.
+Now, you can make changes and push to it because you own it.

+So for this lab, we needed to log into a fake GitHub account as a user Jon and then fork Sarah's repo.
+The fork button is located by the Star button to the upper right corner.
+Once you follow the prompt, the repo should now be located under your user (Jon) as well.

+I pressed submit and got the green check.
+Nice.
+Lets keep it rolling.

 ## Day 22: Clone Git Repository on Storage Server

+For this lab, we need to close a repository (repo) from one location to another location.
+I'm used to using URLs for the `git clone` command but I think I can figure out how to use it for local repos as well.
+My thought process is switch to the /usr/src/kodekloudrepos directory and then use the git clone command with the file path of the repo we're trying to close.

+That worked!
+Very easy.

 ## Day 21: Set Up Git Repository on Storage Server